liz3/ledit/README.md

 # Ledit
 Very simple GPU Rendered text editor without any bullshit.
 With keybinds inspired by emacs.
+Ledit runs on all 3 major operating systems: GNU/linux, macOS and Windows.

 ## Motivation
 The base motivation was just simply that i wanted to have a look into OpenGL and doing GPU accelerated things, i did not plan to create a text editor from the get go.